danielharrell/LectFall2015/Question.md

 ## Introduction [intro]

 Tonight, I want to ask a question about questions.
 What are they?
-What did I just do in asking that one, for example?
+What did I just do in asking that one?
 Or that one?
 Or this one?

 The questions I just asked show they are easy enough to form.
 And form them we do, in ways that range from the